 Hard Rock Park, which was located in Myrtle Beach, South Carolina, declared bankruptcy the same year that it opened, in 2008.
 The Moody Blues ride only lasted one season.
 The following is a review of the closed ride.
-You could read more about the defunct Hard Rock Park in my overview.
+You could read more about the defunct Hard Rock Park in our overview.
 You could also see the attraction in a ride-through video produced by its designer, the Sally Corporation.

-With its groundbreaking melding of classical and rock music, its evocative imagery, its haunting and plaintive melody, and its iconic station in the rock canon, the Moody Blues' "Nights in White Satin" was ideally suited to be reinterpreted as a theme park dark ride.
+With its groundbreaking melding of classical and rock music, its evocative imagery, its haunting and plaintive melody, and its iconic station in the rock canon, the Moody Blues’ “Nights in White Satin” was ideally suited to be reinterpreted as a theme park dark ride.
 Hard Rock Park and its collaborators, the Sally Corporation, did a masterful job creating an immersive, dream-like soundscape that brought the song to life.
-With its eye-popping visuals and stunning effects, Nights in White Satin- The Trip was near Disney quality -- and quite trippy.
+With its eye-popping visuals and stunning effects, Nights in White Satin- The Trip was near Disney quality—and quite trippy.

 Getting to the Ride Was a Trip

 Located in the British Invasion section of the park, guests passed through what appeared to be a giant psychedelic album cover and towards a spinning, mesmerizing black spiral.
 With Moody Blues cuts playing in the background, the queue included some band and ride curios such as a Mellotron (a keyboard that preceded the synthesizer and helped define the Moodies' signature sound), a torso onto which colored lights were projected, and a larger-than-life white knight (minus the satin).